-- host (str) A string to use for the hostname part of the fully qualified request URL (default: 'falconframework.org') - remote\addr (str) A string to use as the remote IP address for the request (default: '127.0.0.1').
-For WSGI, this corresponds to the 'REMOTE\ADDR' environ variable.
-For ASGI, this corresponds to the IP address used for the 'client' field in the connection scope. - http\version (str) The HTTP version to simulate.
+- body (str) The body of the request (default '').
+The value will be encoded as UTF-8 in the WSGI environ.
+Alternatively, a byte string may be passed, in which case it will be used as-is. - json (JSON serializable) A JSON document to serialize as the body of the request (default: None).
+If specified, overrides body and sets the Content-Type header to 'application/json', overriding any value specified by either the content_type or headers arguments. - host (str) A string to use for the hostname part of the fully qualified request URL (default: 'falconframework.org') - remote_addr (str) A string to use as the remote IP address for the request (default: '127.0.0.1').
+For WSGI, this corresponds to the 'REMOTE_ADDR' environ variable.
+For ASGI, this corresponds to the IP address used for the 'client' field in the connection scope. - http_version (str) The HTTP version to simulate.
 Must be either '2', '2.0', 1.1', '1.0', or '1' (default '1.1').
-If set to '1.0', the Host header will not be added to the scope. - wsgierrors (io) The stream to use as wsgierrors in the WSGI environ (default sys. stderr) - asgi\chunk\size (int) The maximum number of bytes that will be sent to the ASGI app in a single 'http.request' event (default 4096). - asgi\disconnect\ttl (int) The maximum number of seconds to wait since the request was initiated, before emitting an 'http.disconnect' event when the app calls the receive() function (default 300).
-Set to 0 to simulate an immediate disconnection without first emitting 'http.request'.

-• extras (dict) - Additional values to add to the WSGI environ dictionary or the ASGI scope for the request (default: None)
+If set to '1.0', the Host header will not be added to the scope. - wsgierrors (io) The stream to use as wsgierrors in the WSGI environ (default sys. stderr) - asgi_chunk_size (int) The maximum number of bytes that will be sent to the ASGI app in a single 'http.request' event (default 4096). - asgi_disconnect_ttl (int) The maximum number of seconds to wait since the request was initiated, before emitting an 'http.disconnect' event when the app calls the receive() function (default 300).
+Set to 0 to simulate an immediate disconnection without first emitting 'http.request'. - extras (dict) Additional values to add to the WSGI environ dictionary or the ASGI scope for the request (default: None) - cookies (dict) Cookies as a dict-like (Mapping) object, or an iterable yielding a series of two-member (name, value) iterables.
+Each pair of items provides the name and value for the 'Set-Cookie' header.

-falcon.testing.simulate\patch (app, path, \\kwargs) $\rightarrow$ falcon.testing.client.\ResultBase Simulate a PATCH request to a WSGI or ASGI application.
+falcon.testing.simulate_delete (app, path, kwargs) \rightarrow falcon.testing.client.ResultBase Simulate a DELETE request to a WSGI or ASGI application.

-simulate\request(app, 'PATCH', path, \\kwargs)
+'''

+simulate_request(app, 'DELETE', path, kwargs)

+'''